gitaarik/adyengo/README.md

 This readme isn't finished yet.
 The code however is usable, so don't hesitate to try it out.

-### Adyengo Test screens
+### Adyengo Test pages

-Adyengo has some test screens, which makes it easy to test different kind of requests to Adyen.
+Adyengo has some test pages, which makes it easy to test different kind of requests to Adyen.
 You can enable them by adding them to your main `urls.py`: